BoLindJensen/Reminder/README.md

 ---

+Shoutout goes to:
-Shoutout goes to the great learning platform pluralsight.com
+pluralsight.com (a great learning platform)

 Thank you to:
 Bo Milanovitch